dekuNukem/duckyPad/duckyscript_info.md

 ### LOOP (experimental)

-This command allows you to **assign different actions on the same key**.
+This command allows you to **assign different actions to the same key**.

 You can use it to toggle / cycle through several actions like this:

 ```
 LOOP0:
-STRING first command
+STRING first action
 ENTER

 LOOP1:
-STRING second command
+STRING second action
 ENTER

 LOOP2:
-STRING third command
+STRING third action
 ENTER
 ```